Chapter 3 : In the Valley of the Kings

 Three years had passed since I'd left England, alone and free.
 I hated the first and basked in the other.
 I was free to stand here in the sun in this damnable valley for as long as I wanted.

 Yes, freedom.
 Ha!
 Upon my arrival in Egypt, I had used the few skills I had to survive.
 I was a young, unprotected white female lost in a foreign city with limited positions, primarily horizontal in nature.
 For once my accomplishments came in handy.
-I was able to do somewhat better, gaining employment with a producer of fake antiquities, painting the faces on poorly-sculpted Egyptian deities.
-I came to know the names of all these deities and more.
+I was able to do somewhat better, gaining employment with a producer of fake antiquities, painting the faces on poorly-sculpted Egyptian deities alongside the most supportive, if motley, collection of ladies I'd ever met.
+I came to know the names of the deities, their purpose, and their stories.
 Thus I began to learn the history of this country.

 He was still a man.
 He had needs.
-I left him when they came to include me.
+I left when they came to include me.

 Once again I was on my own, not that I complained about it.
 There were just some things that a person didn’t bother to complain about, especially when in my position.
 I took on small jobs with museums or even with archaeologists if I was lucky, though not too many of them were happy to find that I was a woman.
 A pretty one, so they didn't mind too much, but sometimes the price was one I refused to negotiate.